HimanshuR321/SoC-IITB-2025-Trackathon/Week3/ReadME.md

 ## ▶️ DOM Concepts & Setup

 You don’t need to install anything new this week.
-But before hitting your reps, warm up with this **DOM and JavaScript essentials video**:
 This video is good especially to understand DOM and to crystal clear a few concepts as per your need.

 [![DOM & Core JS Video](https://img.youtube.com/vi/427pAhy9dI8/0.jpg)](https://youtu.be/427pAhy9dI8?si=hdlNbb57Y8Z-tJ_W)